chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 y
 Ensure you have more than 60 percent free disk space (y/n) y
-This will disable Sharding on your elastic search (y/n) y {"acknowledged":true,"persistent":{"cluster":{"routing":{"allocation":{"enable":"primaries"}}}},"transient":{}}
+This will disable Sharding on your Elasticsearch (y/n) y {"acknowledged":true,"persistent":{"cluster":{"routing":{"allocation":{"enable":"primaries"}}}},"transient":{}}
 {"_shards":{"total":60,"successful":30,"failed":0}}